-36.421 Integrated Planning Project 1 S2 L2T6 Co-requisite: 36.214.
-S2 L2T6
+36.421 Integrated Planning Project 1 S2 L2T6

 Each year a project is designed which requires knowledge and skills from the several sub-disciplines of planning.
 The aim of the project is to further develop skills in the complementarity of knowledge and perspectives typically required to deal with complex problems in the real world.
 Depending on the topic under investigation, students may be required to attend an off-campus survey camp of up to one week's duration.
 The project will involve research, analysis, planning and design, and implementation.